UtrechtUniversity/SWORDS-template/paper/paper.md

 # Acknowledgements

 We acknowledge contributions from Christopher Slewe during the genesis of this project.
+We also acknowledge the funding programs: The Open Science Programme (OSP) and FAIR Research IT.

 # References